Client Research Before Discovery Calls: How Automated Web Intelligence Stops You From Walking In Blind

 - Conversion rate improvement: When your first impression demonstrates deep context, prospects move faster.
 The "getting to know you" phase shrinks, and the "should we work together" phase starts sooner.

-What This Means for Your Practice
+What This Means for Your Firm

 Web intelligence automation isn't a nice-to-have feature.
-It's the difference between walking into every call as a strategic advisor who already understands the business and walking in as someone who's about to ask the prospect to teach them.
+It's the difference between your associate walking into every call as a strategic advisor who already understands the business, and walking in as someone who's about to ask the prospect to teach them.
+One of those positions commands premium fees.
+The other competes on price.
+And only one of them lets the lead consultant step out of the discovery seat.

-Run your next audit in half the time.
+Run your next discovery in half the time.

 Audity structures the entire workflow, from lead qualification to final deliverable.
 See it in action.